-Example M1 - Segmentation, tracking and intensity over time of nuclei

-Test of standard (for example seeded watershed) and deep learning algorithms (cellpose, stardist) on the 3D data and on 2D projections.
-Creation of a 3-class random-forest classifier that separates nuclei from the background and from each other on 2D projections.
+Example M1 - Segmentation, tracking and intensity over time of nuclei nuclei from the background and from each other on 2D projections.
 Post processing and tracking with trackmate.
 Measurement and reporting of the normalized intensity over time in a different channel.
 Creation of user documentation and technical documentation.